amansahu278/AES_Encryption/README.md

 ---
 ## Description:
    ECB based AES implementation for 128 bit, 192 bit and 256 bit key length.
-   Works almost perfectly for all files (the catch being that the decrypted file >10bytes larger than the original file.
-   _This is because of padding bytes that are added while encryption.
+   Works almost perfectly for all files (the catch being that the decrypted file >10bytes larger than the original file) _This is because of padding bytes that are added while encryption.
 This is to be fixed soon._

 ## Installation: